networkedsystemsIITB/libVNF/README.md

 # libvnf
 * **libvnf** is a library to easily build custom, scalable, high-performance, virtual network functions
 * This is an implementation of paper [libVNF: Building Virtual Network Functions Made Easy](https://www.cse.iitb.ac.in/~mythili/research/papers/2018-libvnf-socc.pdf) accepted in SoCC 2018
+* Refer to [release-socc](https://github.com/networkedsystemsIITB/libVNF/tree/release-socc) branch for the above version

 ### Features
 * Written entirely in C++